Saur0o0n/PIDKiln/README.md

 This is work in progress - but advanced enough to start uploading it.

+## Key features:
+- interface accessible both from LCD screen and WWW webpage
+- unlimited (only by storage) kiln program number, program limited to 10k size (but this is artificial limit - can be extended)
+- internal ESP storage for programs, data, logs (perhaps later SD - but I'm not sure yet)
+- online monitoring, program management, editing, graphs and kiln control
+- safety features build in (temperature run out protection, probe failure, SSR failure, kiln insulation failure)
+- simply cool and cheap (comparing to commercially available products) all in one solution

 ## Required components:
 - ESP32 board
 - MAX31855 breakout board